 |This plan has, per person, a total of 5 portions of fruit and veg per person|

 Make a batch of spice biscuits today, you will need one each on Christmas Day with your Pot au Chocolat.
 Leave out the raisins unless you want to use them and have some in the cupboard.
-Add about a tblsp of mixed spice.
+Add about a tblsp of mixed spice or cinnamon.
 Stir well and smell the mixture, if you can’t smell the spice, add a bit more.